chandanhpcic/docs/source/manual/vpnet.rst

 .................................

 When using wireguard on active/passive high availability clusters, only one instance at a time is allowed to communicate to the other party.
-In OPNsense this can be reached by selecting a :code:`vhid` to track as instance dependancy {Depend on (CARP)}.
+In Reticen8 this can be reached by selecting a :code:`vhid` to track as instance dependancy {Depend on (CARP)}.

 If an instance depends on a CARP vhid, it will query the current status and determine if the interface should be usable (when MASTER), the interface status (up/down) will be toggled accordingly.